-These chairs really do finish off the space and add a unique polished look to the bedroom that you don't normally see.
+These chairs really do finish off the space and add a unique, polished look to the bedroom.

-Despite the color-averse palette request, the natural texture of the pieces used throughout really add that warmth and "color."
+Despite the color-averse palette request, the natural texture of the pieces used throughout really add warmth.

 With such a busy schedule running her own business and taking care of two children, Lim needs a place to unwind and take care of herself.
 This is the perfect respite.
 In fact, that was Lim's personal goal for the entire house.
 "Our day-to-day is so hectic and crazy that I wanted a place where I felt inspired but could also unwind and relax," she says.